Zero noise limit for singular ODE regularized by fractional noise: Construction of

 \begin{proof} The dynamics can be decomposed in two steps.
 First in Lemmas \ref{lem:getting_out} and \ref{lem:getting_out_proba} we show that with positive probability if $X_0 \geq 0$, then $X_1 > 1$ (and $X_1 \leq -1 $ if $X_0 \leq 0$).
 Note that at this stage the admissibility is not necessarily satisfied, especially for $H<1/2$, see Remark \ref{rem:negative_correlations}.
 To fix this, we apply Lemma \ref{lem:wait_above_before_the_climb} - we wait an addional time $t^*$, after which both claims are satisfied with positive probability.
 The event $A_2 = \{ A_g, A_w \}$ with $A_g$ as defined in Definition \ref{def:getting_out_event} and $A_w$ as in Lemma \ref{lem:wait_above_before_the_climb}.
 Then:

 \end{proof}

 We recall the following decomposition of Brownian motion $B$ on $[0,1]$ :

 where $Z \sim \mathcal{N}(0,1)$ and $b$ is a Brownian bridge, and $b$, $Z$ are independent.
-To construct a suitable path $w_t$ we will show that with positive probability two events take place - the first one, $A_g$, described in Lemma \ref{lem:getting_out_proba} ($A_g$ coming from \textsl{getting out}) is an event such that the new noise allows for applying deterministic estimates in Lemma \ref{lem:getting_out}, under which $|X_1|$ is sufficiently far from $0$.
+To construct a suitable path $w_t$ we will show that with positive probability two events take place - the first one, $A_g$, described in Lemma \ref{lem:getting_out_proba} ($A_g$ coming from \textsl{getting out}) is an event such that {the new noise allows to apply Lemma \ref{lem:getting_out},} under which $|X_1|$ is sufficiently far from $0$.
 The second one, $A_w$ (coming from \textsl{waiting}) is a technical step, needed to cool down the negative influence of this noise once it becomes the part of the past, see estimates in Lemma \ref{lem:bridge_in_the_past}.

 We will start from the preparatory lemma about the lower bound on $\wh$, which is going to allow us to compute the probability of satisfying deterministic estimates.

 \begin{lemma} Let $Z, b$ be as in \eqref{eq:bm_bridge}: